canhminhdo/dca2mc/README.md

 ```
 We first load the formal specification of the TAS protocol in Maude and then load our support tool via the `dca2mc.maude` file.

-**Step 2:** Initialize the application to model check that Qlock enjoys a desired property.
+**Step 2:** Initialize the application to model check that TAS enjoys a desired property.

 ```
-initialize['QLOCK-CHECK, init, lofree]
+initialize[TAS-CHECK, init, lofree]
 ```

-where `'QLOCK-CHECK` is the system module ID, `init` is the initial state, and `lofree` is the desired property.
+where `TAS-CHECK` is the system module ID, `init` is the initial state, and `lofree` is the desired property.

 **Step 3:** Conduct model checking experiments for intermediate layers.